Kondo Echo Dynamics of Terahertz-Pumped Heavy Fermions

-In contrast to previous formulations \cite{Eckstein_nonequilibrium_2010}, we compute all two-time Green functions by solving the Kadanoff-Baym integro-differential equations, using the recently developed two-time adaptive time-stepping algorithm \cite{Meirinhos2022,Meirinhos2024,Bode2024}.
-While formally equivalent to iterating the Dyson integral equations, this substantially accelerates the computations, as the selfconsistent DMFT conditions are fulfilled at each time step.
+In contrast to previous formulations \cite{Eckstein_nonequilibrium_2010}, we compute all two-time Green functions by solving the Kadanoff-Baym (KB) integrodifferential equations, using the recently developed two-time adaptive time-stepping algorithm \cite{Meirinhos2022,Meirinhos2024,Bode2024}.
+While formally equivalent to iterating the Dyson integral equations, this substantially accelerates the computations, as the self-consistent DMFT conditions are fulfilled at each time step.
 As a state-of-the-art nonequilibrium impurity solver for t-DMFT, we employ the auxiliary-particle technique in the noncrossing approximation (NCA) \cite{Barnes1976,Coleman1984,Hettler1998,Eckstein_nonequilibrium_2010}, as it provides computationally efficient long-time evolution up to multiples of $\tau_{\rm K}^*$.
-For strong onsite repulsion, $U\gg |\varepsilon_d|$, the NCA is known to quantitatively reproduce the energy scales of the Anderson model \cite{Bickers_1985,Bickers_1987} and to correctly describe the equilibrium spectra down to energies well below $T_{\rm K}^*$ \cite{Ehm_PES-Exp_2007}, developing a spurious singularity only far below it.
-Thus, it will reliably describe the long-time evolution and retardation effects of order $\tau_{\rm K}^*$ and beyond.
+For strong on-site repulsion, $U\gg |\varepsilon_d|$, the NCA is known to quantitatively reproduce the energy scales of the Anderson model \cite{Bickers_1985,Bickers_1987} and to correctly describe the equilibrium spectra down to energies well below $T_{\rm K}^*$ \cite{Ehm_PES-Exp_2007}, developing a spurious, nondivergent cusp only far below it.
+In the time domain, the latter results in an inaccuracy in the subleading long-time behavior, which, however, is washed out by the thermal bath discussed below.
+Thus, the NCA will reliably describe the long-time evolution and retardation effects of order $\tau_{\rm K}^*$ and beyond.
 We write the entire formalism in terms of the greater and lesser two-time propagators $G^{\gtrless}(t_1,t_2)$ for the matter and the photon fields, as this is most suitable for the NCA.
-The time-evolving HF spectra in terms of the quasiparticle energy $\omega$ computed below are obtained in the standard way by transforming the two-time propagators to Wigner center-of-motion (CoM) and relative times, $t=(t_1+t_2)/2$, $\tau=t_1-t_2$, and Fourier transforming with respect to $\tau$.
+The time-evolving HF spectra in terms of the quasiparticle energy $\omega$ computed below are obtained in the standard way by transforming the two-time propagators to Wigner center-of-motion (CoM) and relative times $t=(t_1+t_2)/2$, $\tau=t_1-t_2$, and Fourier-transforming with respect to $\tau$.